maithilimukherjee/maithilimukherjee/README.md

 `maithili.exe`

-pre-final year cse student. full stack & java & python developer. ai & cybersecurity enthusiast. this space is a work in progress.
+pre-final year cse student. full stack & java & python developer. ai-ml enthusiast. this space is a work in progress.

 ---